RichCaloggero/audio-components/README.md

 ## Installation

 - download a .zip file (not necessary to clone unless you need to submit a pull request)
+- use `loader.js` to load everything except `resonance-audio.min.js` which must be loaded separately:
+	+ `script src="loader.js"></script>`
-- all sources are in the source folder and each element can be independantly loaded via a script tag:
+- alternatively, each element can be independantly loaded via a script tag:
 	+ `<script src="audio-delay.js" type="module" crossorigin="anonymous"</script>`
-- alternatively, use `loader.js` to load everything except `resonance-audio.min.js` which must be loaded separately:
-	+ `script src="loader.js"></script>`

 ## Elements